eventhelix/trace-to-sequence-diagram/readme.md

 		eventStudioPath=r'"C:\Program Files\EventHelix.com\EventStudio System Designer 5\evstudio.exe"'

+		**Note:** If you get "'C:\Program' is not recognized as an internal or external command, operable program or batch file" error, check if the EventStudio path is correctly specifiedl

 1. Type cmd in the Run menu to invoke the Windows command prompt.
 1. Navigate to the directory where to downloaded the Python scripts for this project.